Interactive Art Installation with Sensors

 The Hacking Paris 2020 show

 The scene takes place in Paris before the global lockdown due to COVID-19, at a trade show called “Hacking Paris 2020“.
 It’s a massive show gathering 3500 participants from various backgrounds: startups, experts, investors, major French and foreign corporates.
 The purpose is to highlight innovation on a broad scope with a special focus on innovative approaches to preserving our resources and retro-innovation.
 This day is punctuated by several highlights such as meets ups, demos, workshops, and showcases.
 In order to immerse visitors in the universe of the show, the organizers asked the HeavyM team to create an impressive visual installation at the entrance.
-Quickly, the idea of proposing an interactive art installation based on projection mapping appears obvious.
+Quickly, the idea of proposing an interactive art installation based on projection mapping appears obvious, creating a memorable interactive experience for all attendees.

 Interactive art to impress visitors